square/react-native-square-reader-sdk/docs/get-started.md

       // ...
     }
     ```

+1. Configure the Multidex options:
+    ```gradle
+    android {
+      // ...
+      dexOptions {
+        // Ensures incremental builds remain fast
+        preDexLibraries true
+        // Required to build with Reader SDK jumboMode true
+        // Required to build with Reader SDK keepRuntimeAnnotatedClasses false
+      }
+      // ...
+    }
+    ```

-1. Extend the Android Application class (`android.app.Application`) and add code
-   to Import and initialize Reader SDK:
+1. Open `MainApplication.java` and add code to Import and initialize Reader SDK:
     ```java
     import com.squareup.sdk.reader.ReaderSdk;

-    public class ExampleApplication extends Application {
+    public class MainApplication extends Application {

       @Override public void onCreate() {
         super.onCreate();
         ReaderSdk.initialize(this);
       }

-      @Override protected void attachBaseContext(Context base) {
-        super.attachBaseContext(base);
-        // Required if minSdkVersion < 21
-        MultiDex.install(this);
     }
-    }
     ```

 ---
-**Note:** Reader SDK is guaranteed to work with support library version 26.0.2.
+**Note:** Reader SDK is guaranteed to work with support library version 28.0.0.
 If you want to use a higher version of support library, you will need to update build.gradle to add the targeted version of the required libraries (e.g. design, support-v4, recyclerview-v7).

 If you use a higher version of the support library, we recommend establishing a resolution strategy in build.gradle to ensure all support library dependencies are on the same version.
 For example: